cyrus-and/gdb-dashboard/README.md

-Optionally, a module may define stylable attributes by defining the `attributes` method returning a dictionary in which the key is the attribute name and the value is a tuple:
+Optionally, a module may define stylable attributes by defining the `attributes` method returning a dictionary in which the key is the attribute name and the value is another dictionary:

- 1. Name of the attribute of the Python object.
+ 1. `name` is the name of the attribute of the Python object, defaults to the key value.

- 2. Conversion callback which accepts the string value and produces a value in another type, or raise an exception.
+ 2. `type` is the conversion callback which accepts the string value and produc in another type, or raise an exception.
+This key defaults to the type `str`.

- 3. Control callback which accept the converted value and returns `True` if the value satisfies the constraint, `False` otherwise.
-It may be `None`, in which case no check is performed.
+ 3. `check` is a control callback which accept the converted value and returns `True` if the value satisfies the constraint and `False` otherwise.
+This key is optional, when omitted no check is performed.

 Optionally, a module may declare subcommands by defining the `commands` method returning a dictionary in which the key is the command name and the value is